-St. Augustine The City of God, selections Hobbes Leviathan, selections
+Aristotle Politics

+St. Thomas Aquinas Summa Theologiae I-II (selections)

+Hobbes Leviathan (selections)

-Locke Second Treatise of Government, selections Rousseau Discourse on the Origin of Inequality
+Locke Second Treatise of Government

+Rousseau Discourse on the Origin of Inequality

-PHL 402 Metaphysics and Modern Philosophy (3 credits)
+PHL 401 Metaphysics and Modern Philosophy (3 credits)

 Metaphysics is the study of being as being.
-The metaphysician seeks to know the ultimate principles of everything that exists, exploring such topics as the analogy of being and the sciences of being, the derivation of the many from the one, the principle of noncontradiction, the primacy of substance, the division of being by act and potency, and the distinction between existence and essence, seeking above all to know the First Cause from which all finite being emanates, and something of this Cause's attributes.
-In addition to metaphysics' scientific, timeless character, it has had a long and complicated historical development-ancient, scholastic, modern, and post-modern-some understanding of which is vitally important for retrieving and reassessing the classical tradition in modern times.
+The metaphysician seeks to know the ultimate principles of everything that exists, exploring such topics as the analogy of being and the sciences of being, the derivation of the many from the one, the principle of non-contradiction, the primacy of substance, the division of being by act and potency, and the distinction between existence and essence, seeking above all to know the First Cause from which all finite being emanates, and something of this Cause's attributes.
+In addition to metaphysics' scientific, timeless character, it has had a long and complicated historical development-ancient, scholastic, modern, and postmodern-some understanding of which is vitally important for retrieving and reassessing the classical tradition in modern times.

-Aristotle Metaphysics I, II, and IV

-St. Thomas Aquinas On Being and Essence, Prologue to

-Commentary on Aristotle's Metaphysics; the

-Five Ways

-Benedict XVI, Regensburg Address

-Descartes Meditations on First Philosophy,

-Gilson The Unity of Philosophical Experience,

-selections

-Hegel The Philosophy of History, selections Hume Enquiry Concerning Human

-Understanding, selections

-St. John Paul II Fides et ratio, selections

-Kant Prolegomena to Any Future

-Metaphysics, selections

-Kierkegaard Philosophical Fragments, selections
+Aristotle Metaphysics I, II, and IV (selections); Physics II.3 Pope Benedict XVI Regensburg Address St. Thomas Aquinas On Being and Essence; Prologue to Commentary on Aristotle's Meta- physics; Summa Theologiae I.2.3; the Five Ways Descartes Meditations on First Philosophy Hegel The Philosophy of History (selections) Hume Enquiry Concerning Human Understanding (selections) Pope St. John Paul II Fides et Ratio (selections) Kant Prolegomena to Any Future Metaphysics (selections) Kierkegaard Philosophical Fragments (selections)